The U.S. District Court for the District of D.C. has released a Memorandum Opinion, a written decision on the antitrust lawsuit against Google.

 Source: United States v.
 Google LLC Memorandum Opinion (Document 1436)

-Although this is something we have known for some time in the field of SEO and web management, I think it is easy to use this information in various places.
+This may be something that is already well known in the field of SEO and web management, but now that it has been presented again, I think it is information that can be easily used in various areas.

 - The importance of user behavior data is clear

-Details of internal code names and their role
+Details of Google’s internal codenames and their role

 I have summarized each code name based on the information in the decision letter, as well as a memorandum.